fpgadeveloper/ethernet-fmc-zynq-gem/README.md

 * Using the on-board 125MHz clock into a clock wizard to generate the 200MHz clock is not possible due to the Zynq 7Z010 only containing two MMCMs.

-#### Installation of MicroZed and PicoZed board definition files
+#### Installation of MicroZed, PicoZed & UltraZed board definition files

-To use the projects for the MicroZed and PicoZed, you must first install the board definition files for those boards into your Vivado installation.
+To use the projects for the MicroZed, PicoZed and UltraZed, you must first install the board definition files for those boards into your Vivado installation.

 The following folders contain the board definition files and can be found in this project repository at this location: